Privacy Policy

 edits their clothes rules in the same process.
 One event carries:

-the count of catalog defaults the user has changed (the four
+the count of catalog defaults the user has changed; the count of extra

 rules added beyond the catalog defaults; a sorted comma-joined list

-of which catalog categories were customised; an all_defaults flag;
+of which catalog categories were customised; an

-clamped to ±5°C (so e.g. moving the jacket threshold from 10°C down
+clamped to ±5°C (so e.g. moving the jacket threshold from 10°C down to

 What’s not sent — these are hard limits, not “best-effort”: